Like any sport, youth boxing creates a daily discipline of mental and physical fitness.

-Our youth boxing class in Columbia, MD teaches kids the importance of creating goals, while also allowing young athletes to acquire valuable skills
+Our youth boxing class in Columbia, Ellicott City MD teaches kids the importance of creating goals, while also allowing young athletes to acquire valuable skills

 that can be used throughout life.
 Elite SFN also provides kid's after school (aftercare) boxing classes in Howard County, Maryland.

-KIDS BOXING CLASS STARTING AT SIX YEARS OLD
+KIDS/YOUTH BOXING CLASS STARTING AT EIGHT YEARS OLD

 Boxers learn to respect their bodies.
 The more a boxer respects his body through training and proper eating, the more enjoyable the training will be.
 Also, young boxers quickly learn to respect other boxers in the gym who train hard alongside them.